leon-kj/MAR-PdM-RUL-Turbofan/README.md

 ## Installation

 To get the notebooks working, you'll need to download the dataset from NASA.
-You can dowload it from [here](https://phm-datasets.s3.amazonaws.com/NASA/17.+Turbofan+Engine+Degradation+Simulation+Data+Set+2.zip) (14gb, uncompressed 27gb).
+You can download it from [NASA Turbofan Engine Degradation Simulation Data Set 2](https://phm-datasets.s3.amazonaws.com/NASA/17.+Turbofan+Engine+Degradation+Simulation+Data+Set+2.zip) (14gb, uncompressed 27gb).
 Afterwards put all files inside `/data`.

 ## References